Dark Drag Around Sagittarius A*: Dark Drag Targets

 \subsection{Galactic Center Source G2}

 Having established the sensitivity prospects for a sample of S-stars, we turn to the low-density object G2, which appears to be an ionized gas cloud on a highly eccentric orbit around Sgr.~A$^{\star}$.
-G2, first detected in \cite{gillessen2012gas}, passed pericenter in 2014 at a distance $r_p \simeq 131.5 \text{ AU}$.
+G2, first detected in \cite{gillessen2012gas}, passed pericenter in 2014 at a distance $r_p \approx 130 \text{ AU}$ (where are have adopted the orbital parameters of \cite{Gillessen:2019} for consistency).
 Its large size and close pericenter distance makes it particularly sensitive to drag forces, and indeed there is recent positive confirmation of a dissipative force acting on it.

 While the origin and exact composition of G2 is still a topic of active investigation (see e.g. \cite{plewa2017post} and the references therein), the extended nature of the emissions, line width, and apparent tidal stretching on its approach towards Sgr.
-A$^{\star}$ lead to the expectation that it consists either of a gaseous dust envelope containing a compact stellar core or of an independent gas/dust cloud \cite{Morsony:2015uqa, Steinberg2018, Gillessen:2019}.
+A$^{\star}$ lead to the expectation that it consists either of a gaseous dust envelope containing a compact stellar core or of an independent gas/dust cloud \cite{Morsony:2015uqa, plewa2017post, Gillessen:2019}(see also recent observational evidence that G2 is part of a larger gas streamer \cite{2025arXiv251000897G}).
 Even if such a cloud does contain a stellar core, the gravitational dynamics of the cloud this close to Sgr.~A$^{\star}$ are dominated by the black hole potential, and it can be ignored in orbit fitting (for all reasonable mass estimates of the core).
 On the other hand, some argue for scenarios with no extended gas cloud, e.g. that G2 could include a stellar core with only a compact dust envelope \cite{Zajacek2014,Zajacek:2024jqp, peissker2021apparent}.
 The effect of a DM induced drag force in this case would qualitatively change, and we leave an exploration of orbital dynamics in such scenarios to future study, but work under the gas cloud assumption here.
-The total mass of the gaseous component can be estimated as
+We furthermore make the simplifying assumption that the gas cloud can be modeled as a uniform sphere throughout its orbital evolution.
+While in reality the cloud tidally evolves, there exist, for example, magnetically arrested cloud scenarios that can stabilize the geometry to some extent \cite{Shcherbakov_2014,McCourt2015}.
+In Appendix \ref{app: G2 shape} we provide a discussion concerning the shape of G2 and how much the true shape can deviate from the spherical model before it affects our results.